identityapproved/4rchstr4p/README.md

    ```bash
    ./bootstrap.sh
    ```
-4. Walk through the menus to pick the categories and tools you want.
+4. Walk through the menus to pick the categories and tools you want (including dotfile deployment and editor choice).
 5. Inspect `logs/bootstrap_<timestamp>.log` and `logs/summary_<timestamp>.txt` after completion for details.

 Re-running the scripts is safe: all package installs use `--needed`, and pipx installs are idempotent.